bytefish/bytefish.de/blog/spring_boot_multitenancy_mvc.md

 #### Configuration ####

-To configure Spring MVC, we need to extend the ``WebMvcConfigurerAdapter`` and add the ``TenantNameInterceptor`` to the list of interceptors.
+To configure Spring MVC, we need to extend the ``WebMvcConfigurer`` and add the ``TenantNameInterceptor`` to the list of interceptors.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.